snoozeweb/snooze/docs/general/10_Alerts.rst

 .. _close:

 Used to let people know that the issue related to the alert is resolved.
+It is not expected to reoccur anymore.

 Alerts can get closed automatically if their **severity** field is in the list of defined **OK Severities** in :ref:`Settings <settings>`

-Closed alerts will stop getting :ref:`notified <frequency>`.
+Closed alerts will stop getting :ref:`notified <frequency>` if a frequency has been set.
+They can be re-opened automatically on a new hit regardless of their :ref:`throttle period <aggregate_rules>`.

 Re-open
 -------